johntao/vim-reimagination/Notes.md

   - we tried to find a way to simplify these steps, but it seems that we cannot do that
     - the default ApplicationLifetime and HostService does not provide any hook
     - BackgroundService is not suitable for this case, since the editor blocks the thread with Console.ReadKey()
+  - [ ] since the editor starts inside a Task.Run, thrown exception will not be caught by the host service

 ## about class naming